MrJester/binary_exile_cheat_sheet/_docs/6 - Web Application/XSS-Javascript-JSON.md

 onfocus | send http request to the attacker's web server to reveal which controls the user is selecting

 > **XSS Exploitation**

+**SSL/TLS Enable Sites and External Scripts**
+* Note that exteral scripts on SSL/TLS enabled sites requires the script to be hosted on an SSL enabled site
+* Example would be github and https://rawgit.com/path/to/script.js
+* Shorten with tinyurl or alternatives

 **Exploitation Options**
 * Redirect to competitor (or other equivantly bad site)